Golden rules after hip replacement - why they are mostly unnecessary today

 1st rule: "Never cross your legs!"

-Crossing legs was considered an absolute taboo as twisting the hip could trigger dislocation.
+Crossing the legs was considered an absolute taboo, because a twist of the hip could cause a dislocation.

 Today:

-Thanks to improved prosthesis geometry, anatomical reconstruction of the offset, and more stable gliding pairs, the risk is minimal.
+Thanks to better prosthesis geometry, anatomical reconstruction of the offset and more stable bearing couples, the risk is minimal.

-Prerequisite: The operation was performed correctly, and the soft tissue guidance is correct.
+Prerequisite: The operation was performed correctly, and the soft tissue alignment is correct.

 Conclusion:

-Careful leg crossing is possible in most cases soon after surgery – however, caution is still advised in the first few days.
+The cautious crossing of the legs is quickly possible again in most cases – however, caution is still advised in the first days.

 2nd Rule: "Do not sit deeply or on low chairs!“

-Deep chairs were considered dangerous because strong flexion of the hip (>90°) could destabilize the prosthesis.
+Deep chairs were considered dangerous, because strong bending of the hip (>90°) could destabilize the prosthesis.

 Today:

-Minimally invasive techniques preserve the natural musculature and capsule structure.
-Short-stem prostheses also allow for deeper flexion without significant risk.
+Minimal-invasive techniques preserve the natural musculature and capsule structure.
+Short-stem prostheses also enable deeper flexion without significant risk.

 Conclusion:

-Sitting on normal chairs is usually possible without problems, as long as you move in a controlled manner.
+Sitting on normal chairs is generally possible without problems, as long as you move in a controlled manner.

 3rd rule: "Only sleep on your back!"

-Sideways sleeping was avoided as it could favor dislocation through rotational movements.
+Side sleeping was avoided because it could cause a dislocation through rotational movements.

 Today: